CHEWY OAT COOKIES WITH MAPLE FILLING

 - ½ cup icing sugar

-- Roll teaspoons of mixture into balls.
-Place on prepared trays, about 5cm apart.
+- Roll heaped teaspoons of mixture into balls and place on prepared trays, about 5cm apart, allowing room for spreading.

 Makes 24 cookies